 Following Skyline Drive will allow you to see a bird’s eye view of Lake Superior’s harbor and endless horizon.
 Along the way, you’ll be connected to the Duluth Traverse Trail, which is a great stop for a quick run or hike to loosen up those legs and capture the beauty of this area from a scenic overlook.

 Keeping things closer to the Twin Cities metro area, take a ride around Lake Minnetonka’s shoreline and get yourself a little lost among all its bays.
 This is the ideal route for the rider looking for a quick run or the one who has trouble sitting still for too long.

-Traveling along the lakeside of this wealthy suburb, you’ll also get to see some incredible homes and there’s plenty to do and see in the area.
-If you haven’t already, you must visit Lord Fletcher’s Old Lake Lodge for live music and great food.
-Of course, you can also get your hands on any other cuisine you like from sushi to steak and everything in between.
+Traveling along the lakeside of this wealthy suburb, you’ll also get to see some incredible homes, and there’s plenty to do and see in the area.
+You must visit Lord Fletcher’s Old Lake Lodge for live music and great food if you haven’t already.
+Of course, you can also get your hands on any other cuisine you like, from sushi to steak and everything in between.

 6. Red Wing Adrenaline Ride

 Starting near the Minnesota/Wisconsin border in Red Wing, this ride will take you west through rural Minnesota and across the Cannon River.
 As you ride, the scenery is likely to make you feel like you’re in a mountain valley far away.
 We highly recommend taking this ride in late September or early October when the leaves start changing color.

 This route comes with several tight corners, especially during the Country 7 Boulevard section, so your ride is sure to be interesting!
 Since you’ll be driving through a lot of rural farmland, make sure to fill up on food and gas before you leave Red Wing.
 Once you arrive, visit The Bleu Dog Cafe or Cannon River Inn for a refreshing drink and dinner.